 Getting Going: On August 26, 2022, my wife Donna and I left Buffalo, NY in our 2019, 159’ Ram Promaster for our first big van life expedition.
 Some things were planned and some were not.
 The planned things included: people we were going to visit, sites we were going to see and a family wedding in Montrose, Colorado.
 Also planned was our daughter Caroline, who lives in Los Angeles, meeting us in Colorado and Donna flying home because of work after the wedding while I drove Caroline back to L.A.

-Before hitting the road we looked at many camping locator apps, but hadn’t settled on one that would be our go to.
+Before departing we looked at many camping locator apps, but hadn’t settled on one that would be our go to.
 Often the campsites on the apps were identified with trailer or tent icons all crammed together as tiny dots on a cell phone screen which I couldn't read.
 Donna could untangle the information pretty well, but I needed to open my laptop and view the sites on a big screen.
 This, of course, wasn't always practical when the vehicle was moving and we were chasing daylight.

 We eventually settled on the Campendium app.
 It had simple sorting devices that included: distance and ratings; the type of land: if it was public or overnight parking, an RV Park or just a dump station.
 It also included the cost, along with reviews, cell phone availability, and the GPS location that you could send to your phone and more.
 Best of all it was accurate.

-Pro tip: Though new to this van life stuff I can tell you that when traveling with someone, like your spouse, it’s best to have app symmetry, not only for choosing campsites, but for the highways and byways you're traversing.
+Pro tip: Though new to this van life stuff I can tell you that when traveling with someone, like your spouse, it’s best to have app symmetry, not only for choosing campsites, but for the highways and byways you're traveling.
 We bought a Garmin prior to our maiden voyage with the idea of not tying up our phones mapping our various routes.
 After some trial and error, however, we found we liked the directions from Google maps better than the Garmin—thus we would be using our phones.
 Still, as the main person doing the driving I liked the large bright Garmin attached in center of the windshield and the speed indicator in the lower left corner of the screen—the Promaster has a dial speed indicator buried in the dash as if it were the 1960’s.
-So, like a monkey, I was attracted to the bright, shiny Garmin thing, while Donna had Google maps in her hand.
-Occasionally there would be a discrepancy as we were making our way through say, bumfuck Wyoming and she would caution me that the Garmin was sending us in a less efficient way.
+So, while I was using the bright, shiny Garmin thing, Donna had Google maps in her hand.
+Occasionally there would be a discrepancy as we were making our way through rural bumfuck Wyoming and she would caution me that the Garmin was sending us in a less efficient way.
 My response often was, how bad could it be and I would more or less, brush her off.
 All of the sudden she’s reminding me of that time in 2011, when she tried to tell me the location of the church where her work-friend Renee was getting married but I wouldn’t listen . . .
 See where I’m going with this?
 App symmetry—essential.

 By The Numbers: